ArturGaspar/scrapy-qtwebkit/README.rst

 - ``QTWEBKIT_PAGE_LIMIT`` - Limit of pages to have open at the same time.

-The module also provides a downloader for data: URLs and a log formatter that lowers the level of requests made by WebKit below DEBUG level.
+The module also provides a log formatter that lowers the level of requests made by WebKit below DEBUG level.